-Impact of Omicron Variants
+Impact of Variants

-- In early December 2022, the BQ.1 and BQ.1.1 Omicron variants were responsible for nearly 70% of new COVID-19 cases in the U.S. and public health experts are concerned about a deadly COVID-19 surge in China that could lead to new subvariants (Source; Source). - Public health experts are warning that Omicron subvariant "XBB.
-1.5" is one of the most transmissible COVID-19 variants yet and is on track to become the dominant strain of the virus within Central Virginia (Source).
+- In early December 2022, the BQ.1 and BQ.1.1 Omicron variants were responsible for nearly 70% of new COVID-19 cases in the U.S. and public health experts were concerned about a deadly COVID-19 surge in China that could lead to new subvariants (Source; Source). - According to a new report by AARP's Nursing Home COVID-19 Dashboard, nursing home deaths nationwide spiked by 23% from late December to mid-January.
+Virginia AARP Director Jim Dau said that number increased by 160% across the Commonwealth (Source).